waiminkyaw87/hospital-database-privacy/index.md

 Patient data recorded in this app is generally only shared with:

-- Authorized hospital staff and departments involved in direct patient care.
+- Authorized hospital staff and departments involved in direct patient care, supervision or administration.
 - External providers only to the extent required by law or as part of the hospital's official referral/consult process.
+- Government authorities or regulators only when required by applicable law (for example, mandatory reporting of specific diseases or statistics).

 We do not sell patient data.